AlirezaRoshanzamir/continuous-delivery-course/15-managing-components-and-dependencies/presentation.md

 ## Managing Binaries
 In most cases, components should have binary rather than source-level dependencies on one other.

-In this section, we’ll discuss the general principles behind the workings of an artifact repository.
+In this section, we'll discuss the general principles behind the workings of an artifact repository.

 - How an Artifact Repository Should Work
   - The most important property of an artifact repository is that it should not contain anything that cannot be reproduced.
-You should be able to delete your artifact repository without worrying that you won’t be able to regain anything valuable.
-Ultimately you’ll need to delete them in order to free up space.
+You should be able to delete your artifact repository without worrying that you won't be able to regain anything valuable.
+Ultimately you'll need to delete them in order to free up space.
   - So, your version control system needs to contain everything required to re-create any given binary, including the automated build scripts.
   - The simplest artifact repository is a directory structure on disk.
 Generally, this directory structure will be on a RAID or a SAN, because while artifacts should be disposable, you should be the one deciding that they can be deleted, not some badly behaved piece of hardware.
 The most important constraint on this directory structure is that it should enable you to to associate a binary with the version from source control that was used to create it.
-  - If you don’t want to use a shared drive for your artifact repository, you can add a web service to store and retrieve artifacts.
+  - If you don't want to use a shared drive for your artifact repository, you can add a web service to store and retrieve artifacts.
 However, if you have reached this point, you should consider using one of the many free or commercial products on the market.

   <table>
     <td>